 In the second call students will conduct an exam consisting of a series of theoretical questions and numerical problems, which will deal with the basic concepts taught in class.
 The exam will be the same for all groups.
 The final grades, including continuous evaluation, will be calculated using the same weighting as in the first call.
 The minimum overall grade to pass the subject is 5.0 over 10.

 Modality B

-This modality will only be accepted in very exceptional cases.
+This modality will only be accepted in those very exceptional cases in which the teacher has accepted the waver of continuous assessment.

 FIRST AND SECOND CALL